aisocietylab/hyper25/index.md

 # Call for Contributions

-**Please use the [EasyChair Submission System](https://easychair.org/my/conference?conf=umap2025) to submit your contributions, selecting the "HyPer- Hybrid AI for Human-Centric Personalization" track.** An international panel of experts will review all submissions.

 The Hyper workshop aims to bridge the gap between sub-symbolic learning (e.g., neural networks) and symbolic knowledge representations (e.g., knowledge graphs, ontologies, logic-based models) to develop hybrid user models that better reflect human cognitive processes, social behaviors, and decision-making patterns.

 We invite research papers (short and long), extended abstracts, and position papers relevant to the workshop topics, which include, but are not limited to: